 We understand that even a slight increase in rates affects our members.
-Please know that you and your power needs are top of mind when CORE's board of directors makes any decision like this.
+Please know that you and your power needs are a priority when CORE's board of directors makes any decision like this.
 These changes to the rates and regulations are necessary for our cooperative to cover the actual costs of power.